For more examples, consult the Directory of Open Access Journals, which provides a thorough list of peer reviewed open access journals.

 Open access journals are, to their users, very similar to many traditionally-published journals.
 Like many traditionally published journals, they are accessible through a publisher's website, employ peer review to maintain the quality of article content and many are indexed in MEDLINE and Scopus.
 The main difference is that since these journals are not paid for by library or personal subscriptions, other models are used to offset the costs of journal production.

 Most open access journal publishers use the "author pays" model, where the author of an article pays the costs for the article's editing and distribution.
 The article processing charge can be a few hundred to a few thousand dollars depending on the publisher and individual journal.
 A variation of this is an "institutional membership", where the author's institution (or, in some cases, institutional library), pays a membership fee annually.
 All authors from the member institution get their fees for accepted articles either reduced or waived.
-See the left tab for information on two institutional memberships at GW.

 A short video from PHD Comics explains open access publishing.